forbesmyester/esqlate/README.md

 Another powerful feature is to provide the user the ability to link these simple JSON documents together together.
 Doing this giving many possible user journeys allowing basic, but meaningful self-service administration.

 ![You can link documents making lots of user journeys possible](./img/links.png)

+The result sets can also be downloaded as CSV files.

 ## Installation